Top 5 Australian Shares to Buy for Long-Term

 Macquarie Group stands apart as Australia’s leading investment bank and asset manager, renowned globally for its expertise in infrastructure, real assets, and alternative investments.
 Unlike traditional retail banks, Macquarie focuses on managing and advising large-scale infrastructure projects, renewable energy assets, and diversified investment funds.

-Its asset management arm oversees hundreds of billions in assets, catering to institutional and retail clients worldwide.
+Its asset management arm oversees over $900bn in assets, catering to institutional and retail clients worldwide.
 This global reach and sector specialisation provide Macquarie with diversified income streams, often less correlated with economic cycles than typical banking revenues.

 Why Macquarie Is Worth Considering